Electronics and Controls: Circuits, sensors, microcontrollers, motor control, wiring checks, and practical debugging.

 Outcome: Wire a small stepper motor without randomly swapping leads.

 TopicLadder is free to read.
-Support helps turn rough project paths into useful notes, cards, videos, and practice tasks.
+Coffee support helps turn rough maker ladders into clearer project paths, notes, cards, and practice labs.